RichterBros/DrSneussFactory.Solution/README.md

-# University Registrar
+# DrSneuss

-#### Latest version date 2020/08/04
+#### Latest version date 2020/08/07

-#### By Chris, and Erich Richter
+#### By Erich Richter

 ## Description
-This application uses MySQL and Entity to create a webpage that allows the University to keep track of what Courses their Students are enrolled in.
+This application uses MySQL and Entity to create a webpage that allows Dr. Sneuss to keep track of what engineers and machines he has and what engineer can use what machines.

 ## Specifications